sbidy/wiz_light/README.md

 # :bulb: wiz_light - V 0.3

-## :waring: There are issues in the 0.3 - please use only for testing!
+## :warning: There are issues in the 0.3 - please use only for testing!
 I'm working on a fix!
 Stay tunde

 ## :muscle: Change Log
 This version represents the current pull from HASS core with some additional improvements.